godotengine/godot-docs/learning/step_by_step/scripting_continued.rst

 Godot has a system of notifications.
 This is usually not needed for scripting, as it's too low level and virtual functions are provided for most of them.
-It's just good to know they exists.
+It's just good to know they exist.
 Simply add a
 :ref:`Object._notification() <class_Object__notification>`
 function in your script: